Woman wearing non-slip shoes on the snow.

 Head Injury

-If you avoid wearing anti-slip shoes when you should wear them, you can fall and injure your head.
-Note that one in four people who suffer from a head injury die from it.
-If you survive, you may have permanent brain damage or paralysis of your legs and arms.
+If you avoid wearing anti-slip shoes when the occasion asks for them, you may fall and injure your head.
+One in four people who suffer from a head injury dies from it.

-However, not all is that bad.
+It can lead to permanent brain damage or paralysis of your legs and arms.
 You may only suffer from a small injury and recover from it quickly.
-Either way, it’s better to stay protected by wearing appropriate anti-slip shoes.
+Either way, it's better to stay protected by wearing appropriate anti-slip shoes.

 Internal Organ Damage

-Not wearing slip-resistant shoes can cause internal organ damage that doesn’t show up on an x-ray until days later.
+Not wearing slip-resistant shoes can cause internal organ damage that doesn't show up on an X-ray until days later.
+Some slips and falls can even result in a ruptured spleen, causing severe internal bleeding, which is usually fatal unless the patient gets immediate medical attention.

 Back Injury